Critical thinking is disobedient, not correct

 Let me take, with humble caution, my own example:

 When I consider my habits of criticism I observe a constant preference, a positive style to challenge and test things on all sides, with insistence, to check whether or not they sound empty or have weak points.
-This, I do rarely to attack evil but more often in all sympathy and even when I have little doubt about the truth or the correctness of the matter at hand, particularly when I like the object.
+I also seek instinctively how they look from higher above or from deeper below.
+This, I do rarely to attack but most often in all sympathy and even when I have little doubt about the truth or the correctness of the matter at hand, particularly when I like the object.

 I feel that submitting ideas and projects to showers of contrary arguments and challenges is useful, valuable and constructive.
-My method is to start by advancing one critique - an observation or a question - confronting it with the proposed idea and advancing the questioning until the argument or the idea “wins or loses” and convinces me.
-Then, I signal victory of one critique or concede defeat, with no hard feelings, it is “de bonne guerre”.
+My method is to start by advancing one critique - an observation, a re-definition or a question - confronting it with the proposed idea and advancing the questioning until the argument or the idea “wins or loses” and convinces me.
+Then, I signal victory and consequence of my critique, or concede its defeat, with no hard feelings, it is “de bonne guerre”.
 After this I advance the next objection and follow the same cycle, and so on.
-I could do this for a long time, undisturbed but satisfied by the fall of my successive testing arguments.
-I am pleased when my arguments fall.
+I could do this for a long time, undisturbed but rather satisfied by the fall of my successive testing arguments.
+I am pleased when my arguments fall and their object keeps standing.
 The aim is to test and to improve, to strengthen by the vaccine of critique, not to win or to destroy.
 Interesting to see that such a functioning of the mind appears as unbearable and even dishonest to some people.
 Too bad for them!

-Critical thinking is also a key part of good judgement: it is personal understanding.
+Critical thinking is also a key part of good judgement, the judgement that proves to be right: it is a way of granting that understanding is personal.

-In my experience, most of the things I understood that did not work, were not detected by formal rules, they were intuitions of what things really meant, what “appeared” really important for a given purpose, what rules were adequate locally, of what felt not right, the labels accepted, the words used.
+In my experience, most of the things I understood that did not work, were not detected by formal rules; they came from looking otherwise, they were intuitions of what things really meant, what “appeared” really important for a given purpose, what rules were adequate locally, of what felt not right, the labels accepted, the words used.
 Being critical consisted first of all in guessing that the proposed choices were themselves a wrong choice, other choices of choices being possible.

-If you begin your thinking in submission, even to healthy logical rules, instead of starting divergent, if you use words without examining what they mean to you and other people you are doomed to only find in the end what you or the people implied knew already.
+If you begin your thinking in submission, even to healthy logical rules, instead of starting free to be divergent, if you use words without examining what they mean to you and other people, you are doomed to only find in the end what you or the people implied knew already.
 You will have to grow old before you earn the right to think.
 And then, the experts will still explain you that you did not understand.

 The books on “critical thinking” are full of eye-opening procedures, skills, logical rules and examples of fallacies, very useful, valuable, true, vital to learn from, but, let me repeat, if you just follow the literal rules, your thinking will remain uncritical.
 Is critical thinking a mere inspection or arguments and detection of faults?
 Advancing by the book?
 Censoring your own thinking as you censor somebody else's arguments?
 Taking distance from yourself?
 This is misleading.
 Where is the method to challenge things, received ideas, the world?
 Sometimes I wonder if the authors ever questioned what they want critical thinking to achieve: change the world or tame the mind?

-The good judgement itself, the one that should follow after the anarchic choices of intuitive criticism is still not only by the book; if your judgement is to be good, it embraces complex, contradictory, incomplete knowledge, the one we have in our real life.
+The good judgement itself, the one that should intervene and follow after the anarchic choices of intuitive criticism is still not only by the book; if your judgement is to be good, it embraces complex, contradictory, incomplete knowledge, the one we have in our real life.
+It keeps doubting itself.
 Its point of view is not objective precision.
-What counts most for good judgement are practical mindedness and respect for the shared preferences, norms and values of the human persons not exclusively of scientific truth or logic.
+What counts most for good judgement are practical mindedness and respect - with a touch of humour - for the shared preferences, norms and values of the human persons, not exclusively for scientific truth or logic.
 Certainly, ideas should follow and be consistent but the aim is in the good sense of the content not the perfection of the form.

 Critical thinking may start in uprising but it needs not end in rebellion.